 People aged ≥50 years who are immunocompetent are recommended to receive a zoster vaccine

-A single dose of Zostavax is an effective alternative to Shingrix in people who are immunocompetent.
-The individual’s immune status should be carefully assessed before administering Zostavax, using the Live zoster vaccine (Zostavax) screening for contraindications tool, to confirm that they are not immunocompromised.
+A single dose of Zotavax may be used in people who are immunocompetent if Shingrix is not accessible.
+However, Shingrix is more efficacious,2 particularly in the elderly, and will likely offer longer-lasting protection against herpes zoster than Zostavax.3-8 Zostavax is no longer funded through the NIP.
+The person’s immune status should be carefully assessed before administering Zostavax, using the Live zoster vaccine (Zostavax) screening for contraindications tool, to confirm that they are not immunocompromised.
 See Contraindications and precautions.
 If the person’s immune status is uncertain, do not administer Zostavax, and consult the person’s specialist or an immunisation specialist before proceeding.

 See Vaccine information.